Undergraduate Major Advising

 Can I change advisors?

 A student may see any faculty member of their choice for advising.
 The Department does not assign advisors to students.
-Advising is not mandatory, unless a student is placed on Academic Probation or Subject to Disqualification for unsatisfactory student performance.
+Advising is strongly encouraged, but not mandatory, unless a student is placed on Academic Probation or Subject to Disqualification for unsatisfactory student performance.

 Academic Probation/Subject to Disqualification

 If you are on academic probation, you will need to see a faculty advisor first.
-Bring transcripts, DARS report, Academic Standing Petition, and any other pertinent documentation.
+Bring transcripts, Degree Progress Report (DPR), Academic Standing Petition, and any other pertinent documentation.
 You will also need signatures from the Department Chair (EP 301) and the Dean (TH 323).

 Where can I get an advisor?

+The Department does not assign advisors.
 You may choose a faculty advisor according to their interests (and yours), as well as office hour availability.
 Faculty interests and office hours are posted online at http://psychology.sfsu.edu/home/contact.html.
-Office hours are also posted on the Psychology Department Board.
+Office hours are also posted on the Psychology Department Board outside EP 301.

 Only Faculty, not Lecturers, are able to provide official advising.

 Please note that many of our professors/faculty advisors are not around during the summer and winter months.
-It is best to try to schedule appointments with them during the regular session semesters.
+It is best to try to schedule appointments with them during the Fall or Spring semesters.

 Which classes transfer from other institutions to the psychology major?

 Only General Psychology or Introduction to Psychology can be transferred to SF State from the community college or junior college system (these courses are equivalent to PSY 200 here).
-Other classes taken at the community or junior colleges typically do not transfer into our program because they are not considered to be upper division.
+Other classes taken at the community or junior colleges typically do not transfer into the major because they are not considered to be upper division.

 Upper division classes from other 4-year institutions may be counted in the major with advisor approval.